syncfusion-content/asp.netmvc-docs/aspnetmvc/Currencytextboxes/Behavior-Settings.md

 ### Configure MaxValue and MinValue

-5. In the View page add CurrencyTextBox helper, and configure the MinValue and MaxValue property.  .
+In the View page add CurrencyTextBox helper, and configure the MinValue and MaxValue property.  .

+{% highlight js %}

 @Html.EJ().CurrencyTextbox("currency").Value("4").MinValue(-3).MaxValue(4)

+{% endhighlight %}

 Output of CurrencyTextBox with MaxValue and MinValue is as follows.